 The node graph displays a node’s catalog (as of the last Puppet run) as an interactive visual map.
 The graph shows the desired state for each resource that PE manages, as well as each resource's status as of the last run, and helps you understand the dependencies between resources.
-It also allows you to visually identify complexity you may not need, and problematic dependencies that need your attention.
+It also allows you to visually identify complexity you might not need, and problematic dependencies that need your attention.

 The node graph is an ideal tool for:

 - Gaining greater insight into your deployment.

 - Visualizing the relationship of resources on your nodes.

 - Diagnosing dependency loops and viewing all impacted resources.

 - Helping new users to understand relationships among classes and resources in their Puppet catalog.

 - Understanding defined resource types as they are deployed across your configuration.

 Use the node graph to view the details of a change made to one of your nodes, and see how other resources and classes might be impacted.

 You can reach a node's graph from either the Overview page or the node's detail page.
 If you're using the node graph to find the cause of a particular run status, use the Overview page path.
 If you already know which node you're interested in, the Nodes page path is most efficient.